 PG&E dedicates a great deal of its pleading towards trying to convince the Commission that all the criteria necessary to end its rate freeze were achieved prior to the end of August of this year.
 The apparent intent behind PG&E’s arguments is that if it convinces the Commission that its rate freeze is over, then the Commission will be able to find that TURN’s proposal is an illegal attempt to extend that freeze.
 While it is Enron’s understanding that this proceeding was not designated as the forum for determining the termination of either UDC’s rate freeze, Enron is compelled to address PG&E’s arguments as they present a distorted picture of current law and Commission policy.

-A. PG&E’s Prior Position
+A. PG&E’s Arguments have changed

 Before addressing the legal deficiency of the arguments presented in PG&E’s Response, Enron cannot help but note the complete reversal in position (and statutory interpretation) which PG&E has recently undergone.
 In a pleading filed with this Commission on March 20, 2000, PG&E argued: